Odacité's Guasha comes with a mini serum & directions how to use a guasha.

-Start a facial massage around your neck.
-Massage the neck with the curved part of the stone, starting from the right side.
-Move the stone in upward motion.
+Start the massage around your neck.
+Massage the neck with the curved part of the stone.
+Move the stone from down to up.
 Proceed to the sides of the neck.
-Carefully massage the center of the neck with the recess of the stone.
-After treating the entire neck, move to the double chin area, proceeding from below.
+After treating the entire neck, continue to massage under the jaw.

 Right side of the face

-- Massage the jaw line (on both sides of the jaw bone) with the recess of the stone, starting from the middle of the jaw and moving towards the ear.
+Massage the jaw line (on both sides of the jaw bone) with the heart-shaped part of the stone, starting from the middle of the jaw and moving towards the ear.
 Use the long side of the stone and massage the lower part of the jaw again.

-- Massage the buccal muscles beneath the cheekbone with the cavity of the stone - press firmly and proceed from the mouth to the ear.
+Massage the masticatory muscles beneath the cheekbone.
+Press firmly and proceed from the nasolabial lines to the ear.

-- Massage the cheekbones and eyelids, starting with the nasal tip towards the ear.
-Use the stone recess.
+Gently massage the cheekbones and under eye area, starting with the thin tip towards the ear.

-- Next, treat the eyebrow area - pull the recess part towards the base of the eyebrow towards the temple according to the eyebrow.
+Next, treat the eyebrow area.
+Slide the stone in the direction of eyebrow growth from above and below.
 Repeat twice.
-Use the long side of the stone and massage from the beginning of the eyebrows up to the forehead - divide the eyebrow into three sections for the strokes.
+Then use the long side of the stone and massage from the beginning of the eyebrows up to the forehead - divide the eyebrow into three sections for the strokes.

-- Move on to the forehead.
-Brush the long side of the stone from the center outwards towards the temples.
+Move on to the forehead.
+Use the long side of the stone and slide from the center of the forehead towards the ears and temples.